tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 When writing unit tests I follow PSR-2 completely apart from 2 elements; the method names for the tests.
-Firstly, instead of using camelCase for these method names I use snake_case because the method names are sentences and with snake_case is easier to seperate the words when reading it.
+Firstly, instead of using camelCase for these method names I use snake_case because the method names are sentences and with snake_case is easier to separate the words when reading it.
 And secondly I'll omit the `public` access specifier as it's the default in PHP and keeps the line shorter with long method names: